 The CCT Rubric for Effective Service Delivery is also available for use by any LEA as part of their Educator Evaluation and Support Plan.
-The 2017 version was also part of validation study similar to the CCT Rubric for Effective Teaching and is available on the SEED website.
+The 2017 version was also part of validation study similar to the CCT Rubric for Effective Teaching and is available on the SEED section of the SDE website.
 Any district using the SEED Model in its entirety will be expected to use this rubric in the evaluation of selected service providers.